atishnaik8805/twitter-ripoff/README.md

 2.After doing this run npm install in the twitter-ripoff level and then move into the twitter-clinet folder and then once again run npm install

-3.Finally run node server.js / nodemon server.js after moving back into the twitter-backend folder.
-This will run your application
+3.Finally run backend do node server.js / nodemon server.js after moving back into the twitter-backend folder.
+This will run your backend application, then to run the front end react go to twitter-client and run npm start